Causes of a Broken Tooth

 Dental decay or periodontal disease can also make one’s teeth more prone to breaking.
 When decay is allowed to progress deep into a tooth, it consumes healthy tooth structure.
 This makes it more vulnerable to breaking.
 If the decay is rampant enough, you could be eating something soft, and the tooth will just seem to crumble.

 What types of tooth fracture are there?
 Is a broken tooth something to be concerned about?

 Not all tooth fractures are equal.
 The severity of fractures ranges from not requiring any dental treatment to needing immediate dental treatment.

-A chip is not usually a huge cause for concern because they are usually small and do not cause much pain.
+A chip is not usually a huge cause for concern because they are generally small and do not cause much discomfort.
 Large chips can cause more sensitivity because the larger the chip is, the deeper into the enamel the break goes.
 If even a small part of the second layer of the tooth, called the dentin, is exposed, you may feel sensitivity.
 Chips are typically more emergent if they occur on the front teeth where others can see them when talking or smiling.
 Luckily, a simple composite filling material can usually be used to fix the chip.
 If you wait too long to fix a chip, the tooth can become more susceptible to decay.

 A broken cusp is similar to a chip.
 Usually, this is a little more severe than a chip and can cause sensitivity.
 We may be able to fix it like a chip.
 Other times a crown may be necessary to repair the tooth.
 Front teeth only have one cusp, so there is little for the composite to bond to as opposed to a molar with a larger surface area.
 Even if the front tooth can be repaired with composite at first, there is still the possibility of needing a crown in the future.

 A cracked tooth can range in severity.
 If you are fortunate, the crack will not be deep enough to affect the pulp or roots of the tooth.
 When a crack is mild, the tooth can usually be strengthened by placing a crown over the top to help keep it together.
-If you end up completely breaking your tooth, your pulp will more than likely be exposed, causing pain and constituting an emergency dental appointment.
+If you end up completely breaking your tooth, your pulp will more than likely be exposed, causing discomfort and constituting an emergency dental appointment.
 It is not uncommon when the nerve is exposed for the tooth to bleed at the pulp of the tooth.
 The pulp of the tooth contains the tooth’s blood supply.

 What can you do at home?

-Next, all Lincoln Family Dentistry, your emergency dentist.
+Next, call Lincoln Family Dentistry, your emergency dentist.
 It is important to see your dentist as soon as possible before the tooth breaks further or becomes infected.
 We will go over treatment options with you and may put you on antibiotics if the doctor believes the tooth is infected or at risk for infection.

-What can your dentist do?
+What can your dentist in Lincoln, NE do?

 The severity of the crack will determine your dentist’s course of action and treatment plan.
 If the tooth is badly broken, but a good portion of healthy tooth structure remains, your dentist may place a crown to protect it from further damage.
 However, if the tooth is severely decayed, root canal therapy may need to be performed.